vachan-maker/vachan-maker.github.io/content/posts/goat-counter/index.md

 ### Conclusion
 I've been using GoatCounter for several months and I am really happy with it.

 There are many other alternative open source analytics tool but you usually have to pay or self-host the software.
-PLus most of these other options are designed for businesses and marketplaces.
+Plus, most of these other options are designed for businesses and marketplaces.

-For getting a basic idea on traffic on a personal website, GoatCounter is a great option.
+For getting a basic idea on traffic on your personal website, GoatCounter is a great option.

 This is day 28 of [#100DaystoOffload](https://100daystooffload.com)